Nutritional Rehabilitation Homes

 The government agreed to these conditions, and when the time came for the initial 25% of funding to arrive, the Nepalese Health Ministry made good on its promise.
 The process of integrating NRHs into Nepal’s existing network has proceeded so well that Nepal has begun building its own NRHs from scratch—always working with NYF to ensure their staff members are specially trained to maximize impact.

 NYF built 17 Nutritional Rehabilitation Homes in total, with 16 of them meant to eventually transition into the Nepali health system infrastructure.
 (The original NRH, the flagship facility in Kathmandu Valley, will always remain under NYF control, though it, too, functions in coordination with nearby pediatric wards.)
-The final NRH to transition, NRH-Dadeldura, will transfer to the Nepal Health Ministry in mid-2022.
+The final NRH to transition, NRH-Dadeldura, passed to the Nepal Health Ministry in mid-2022.

 The presence of a Nutritional Rehabilitation Home on hospital grounds has become a source of great pride for hospital directors throughout the country.
 These directors always include the NRH when conducting visitor tours of their hospitals, touting the incredible impact of these facilities on the region’s overall pediatric health.
 During the COVID-19 pandemic, many of these facilities served temporarily as quarantined COVID patient spaces, allowing overwhelmed hospitals to slow the spread of the deadly virus, saving countless lives.